drchapman-17/ANAORhythm/README.md

 **Nao Planning Challange - 2021**

 This Progect focuses on planning a Dance Coreography given time and move constraints.<br>
-I tried implementing a Search Algorithm subsampling an infinite tree of Feasible Solutions, trying to optimize the number of Beat matching moves.
+I tried implementing a Search Algorithm subsampling an infinite tree of Feasible Solutions while also trying to optimize the number of Beat matching moves (moves that start on the first beat of a 4/4 bar).

 **Group Members:**
 - Stefano Ciapponi